 In one piece, I stopped on this quote from a commencement speech she gave to Wellesley graduates in 1996: “I hope that you choose not to be a lady.
 I hope you will find some way to break the rules and make a little trouble out there.”

 That made me smile — and feel grateful for strong and trailblazing women like her.
-When I was in high school, I was told to be a lady by an authority figure and I still remember the feeling of outrage and confusion from the exchange.
+When I was in high school, I was told to be a lady by an authority figure and I still remember the feelings of outrage and confusion from the exchange.

 “Stefanie, cross your legs,” I was told by an assistant coach of the track team.
 “Be a lady.”
 He was the grandfather of one of my teammates and was a supportive and kind man — but old-fashioned and, well, sexist.